Death toll in Europe storm rises to 6 as winds blast Poland

 The Polish Institute of Meteorology and Water Management forecast wind gusts on Friday of up to 110 kmh (68 mph) inland and up to 135 kmh (85 mph) off Poland’s Baltic seacoast.

-Poland’s flagship airline LOT canceled some domestic and European flights on Friday due to “unexpected weather changes in Europe”.
+Poland’s flagship airline LOT cancelled some domestic and European flights on Friday due to “unexpected weather changes in Europe”.

 Thousands of Britons evacuated from their homes on low-lying east coast areas on Thursday were warned of further woes on Friday in the form of “exceptionally high tides” - the most serious tidal surge for more than 60 years.